 - This means that gauss can be solely expressed using centimetre, gram, and second.

 - Tesla is used to expressing magnetic flux density in the SI unit, which is a seven-dimensional system.

-- This means that Tesla cannot be expressed with just, meter, kilogram, and second.
+- This means that tesla cannot be expressed with just, metre, kilogram, and second.

 It includes the fourth-dimensional electromagnetic unit, which is the unit of electricity.